oscimp/gr-satre/hirate_digital_mode/README.md

 <img src="DSC_0708.JPG" width=300>
 <img src="DSC_0709.JPG" width=300>

+Also, the SATRE Monitoring and Control Interface manual mentions (p.33) that "HiRate Data received w/o inversion" (symbol +) or
+"HiRate Data received with inversion" (symbol -) so the encoding is probably *not* differential but detects phase inversion at the beginning of the sentence.
+Similarly in the SATRE User Manual, page 23: "The sign (-) or (+) shows the polarity of the decoded high rate data.
+There is no performance difference between (+) and (-).
+If we encounter a bit error in a data packet by checking the CRC/ECC correction, a CRC is displayed during that second.
+If the sign changes between (+) and (-), the data payload has some cycle slips, which usually cause bit errors.
+The bit error rate after error correction is normally below 1 packet per 1000."

 <h1>CRC analysis</h1>

 As described in this <a href="https://hackaday.com/2019/06/27/reverse-engineering-cyclic-redundancy-codes/">Hackaday news</a>, CRC reverse engineering can be tackled using various tools including <a href="https://reveng.sourceforge.io/readme.htm">CRC RevEng</a>.
 After dumping the bit sequence of one of the modems (SP01 with SN 262 code 3), the result is